RobTillaart/MTP40C/README.md

 # MTP40C

-Arduino library for MTP40C CO2 + air pressure sensor.
+Arduino library for MTP40C and MTP40D CO2 + air pressure sensor.

 (include image)

 ## Description

-The library for the MTP40C CO2 sensor is experimental as not all functionality is tested.
+The library for the MTP40C / MTP40D CO2 sensor is experimental as not all functionality is tested.

-The MTP40C is an NDIR (Non Dispersive InfraRed) CO2 sensor.
+BOth the MTP40C and MTP40D sensor is an NDIR (Non Dispersive InfraRed) CO2 sensor.

 The sensor communicates over a 19200 baud serial (TTL) interface with a microprocessor or PC.
 This implies that calls which can take up to 25 bytes can take as much as about 20 milliseconds.

 Detailed performance measurements are planned for the future.

+The MTP40D has more interface options, I2C, PWM and ALARM.
+This library does not support the other interfaces for now.

 ### Hardware interface

+#### MTP40-C

 ```
-               // TOPVIEW
+               TOPVIEW MTP40-C
               +-------------+---+
               |             | O |
     Vin   1 --|             +---+